w3c/epub-rs-bugs/README.md

 **For each issue, the title should be a clear, brief description of the bug

 **The issue should have the appropriate topic, reading system label(s) and Device/OS label(s) applied

+**Please let us know if we are missing labels for reading systems